 Blonde Ambition Taking The World By Surprise One Glittery Step At a Time

-After my decision to do that, I LOVE my lips and love to focus as much attention on them as possible.
+I LOVE my lips and love to focus as much attention on them as possible.
 And one of the ways I’ve discovered to get that luscious pout is to start with smooth, flake-free lips.

 YOU WILL NEED:

 This recipe really isn’t too difficult.
 I basically just pulled a few ingredients out of my head that I knew would create a good homemade scrub and threw them together, and voila.
 Lip scrub.
 The oil is good for moisture, the salt is good for exfoliating dead, flakey skin.
 And the cinnamon is a good mild irritant to the skin - this particular spice gets your blood flowing to the lips and plumps them out a little bit.
 Use as much or as little as you want depending on your sensitivity.

 Combine the salt and cinnamon together in the small container (I used an old lotion sample jar) and then add the oil in until you have a good consistency.
 It shouldn’t be too oily, and it shouldn’t be too grainy.
 You want a very good and even mixture.

 Grab a spare toothbrush and apply the mixture to your lips.
 Lightly brush your lips with the toothbrush and the scrub in soft circular motions for about a minute or so.
 Be careful not to get the scrub in your mouth, it’s very salty!
 Rinse your mouth and apply a moisturizing lip balm.
 I used Burt’s Bee’s Ultra Conditioning Lip Balm.